agileproducts/blogsource/_posts/2013-03-24-fibonacci_sequences_in_ruby.md

 *Generating the Fibonacci sequence and testing if a given number is a Fibonacci number in Ruby.
 Inspired by my attempt at Project Euler problem 2.*

 I’ve been playing around with trying to solve some of the [Project Euler](http://projecteuler.net/) problems in Ruby.
-[Problem 2](http://projecteuler.net/problem=2)is all about the Fibonacci sequence.
+[Problem 2](http://projecteuler.net/problem=2) is all about the Fibonacci sequence.
 I won’t post my exact answer here (plenty of people have) but I did learn some interesting ruby while working on it.

 The [Fibonacci sequence](http://en.wikipedia.org/wiki/Fibonacci_number) begins: